 If the cat is in the later stages of infection it may not be producing antibodies.

-An FIV PCR (polymerase chain reaction) test is available in some commercial laboratories.
+FIV PCR (polymerase chain reaction) test: This test is available in some commercial laboratories.
 PCR detects the presence of the FIV virus in the blood.

 Western blot test or IFA (Immuno-Fluorescent Antibody Test): If a cat has tested positive for FIV it is sometimes recommended to follow up with either a Western Blot Test or an IFA test.